MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/batch-readme.md

 ### Prerequisites
 * An Azure subscription.
 If you don't have one, [create an account for free][azure_sub]
 * A [Batch account][azure_batch] with a linked [Storage account][azure_storage]
 * Python 3.9 or later.
-For more details, please see the [Azure SDK for Python version support policy](https://github.com/Azure/azure-sdk-for-python/wiki/Azure-SDKs-Python-version-support-policy)

 ### Authenticate the client